What’s the best time to post on Facebook in 2019? Simply put: when your audience will see it.

 According to one study, 13% of posts that were published on the weekend generated the most social shares overall.

 As a rule of thumb, it’s best to post on Sunday before 8 AM and after 8 PM.
-There are a couple of possible reasons why those times work so well.
+There are a couple of possible explanations as to why those times work so well.

-When you post later at night, you can get your brand in front of people who are checking social media before going to bed for the night.
+When you post later at night, you can get your brand in front of people who are checking social media after dinner and before going to bed for the night.

 There are numerous studies that have sought to answer the question “What is the best time to post on Facebook in 2018?”
 Unfortunately, those studies don’t always agree.